 Professor Anna Whittaker of the School of Sport and Exercise Sciences describes, in 60 seconds, her research into how stress and depression affects the immune system.

-Note: This video was recorded before Anna married.
+Note: This video was recorded before Anna reverted to her maiden name.

 I’m Dr Anna Phillips, I’m a Health Psychologist at the University of Birmingham, working in the School of Sport and Exercise Sciences.

 My research falls into two main areas.
 The first is looking at psychological factors like stress and depression and how they affect the immune system and this is really relevant to the ageing population because what we’re finding, for example, is that older people who have had a bereavement or who develop depression after a hip fracture actually go on to have worse immune function and this means that they are more likely to catch infections.